 NOVEMBER 12-13, 2020

-The 4th Annual Kansas Opioid Conference will be held virtually over two half days,
+The 4th Annual Kansas Opioid Conference was held virtually over two half days,

 from 12:00 pm – 4:15 pm on the 12th and

 from 8:30 am – 12:30 pm on the 13th.

 Join us virutally on November 12-13 to learn more about the opioid crisis in Kansas.
 Engaging together in this proactive effort to build a collaborative response will help to prevent the escalation of this crisis in Kansas.

 Receive free CME or CNE, learn about best practices for opioid prescribing and pain management.

 Learn about prescription drug and opioid misuse and abuse prevention strategies.